 As the word already suggests, with a binarization you divide your image in two parts usually referred to as foreground and background.
 This is the simplest method of image segmentation.
 Simple does not refer to easily achieving good results it is just often perceived by the user as being easier.
 There are also methods which group pixels of an image into different classes.
 Those ones are mostly based on statistical approaches.
 Some are implemented in Fiji such as the "Statistical Region Merging" plugin or the "Linear Kuwahara filter".
-For true color images there exist even more sophisticated classification methods often based on machine learning and training by the user with a set of exemplary test images.
+For true color images there exist even more sophisticated classification methods often based on machine learning and training by the user with a set of representative test images.
 While image binarization can also be achieved with methods including statistics the simplest would be to just set one or two (upper and lower) cut-off value(s) separating specific pixel intensities from each other.
 This is often referred to as a threshold (value).
 Separating image features and objects by there intensity is often suitable if the intensity is the parameter which directly relates to the spatial characteristics of the objects and defines those.
 This is for example often the case in fluorescence microscopy with clearly stained cellular structures and low background staining.
 If other parameters than the intensity define the structures outline or area a simple threshold does often not lead to satisfying results or even fails completely doing the job.
 Many users are aware of a method which allows them to manually define such a threshold value but this comes with several limitations...

 Why not simply choose a manual threshold?

 "I usually define a manual threshold to extract my objects..., is this ok?"
 As a recommendation...
 Whenever possible, try to avoid manual thresholding!!!